Graphic & Interactive Design - Associate in Applied Science (AAS) (2841)

 - Operate computers and graphic software used in design, web and interactive media

 The National Association of Schools of Art and Design (NASAD) accredits HACC’s Art programs.
 The U.S. Department of Education recognizes NASAD as a specialized accrediting agency for art and design schools.
 NASAD is responsible for establishing curricular standards and guidelines for specific degrees and credentials.
 HACC had to undergo a peer review process to gain institutional membership.

 - View summaries of every course at HACC by browsing our class schedules database.

 - Review our program guide (pdf) to view a list of required courses, recommended course sequencing and program competencies.

 Affordably YOURS, we designed our programs to be flexible enough to transfer to a wide variety of four-year colleges and universities with no loss of credit.
 However, each individual college has its own unique program.
 We encourage you to select a four-year school as soon as possible.
 This will allow you to learn the transfer college’s program requirements so you can take the proper classes at HACC.

 Our various transfer options for Graphic and Interactive Design students include:

 To apply to the Graphic and Interactive Design program, visit our website to submit your application.
 You can enroll in classes during the spring, summer and fall based on your schedule.
-Please use the Foundations program code 2831 when you submit your application or program code 2841 for the Graphic and Interactive Design AAS program.
-The code designates each specific program to ensure you’re enrolled in the correct program.
+Please use the program code 2831 when you submit your application for the Graphic and Interactive Design AAS program.
+This code ensures you’re enrolled in the correct program.